-The KitchenAid Drip Coffee Maker is without doubt the best filter coffee machine I have trialled so far.
-It doesn’t do anything wildly fancy – there’s no grinder, tamper or milk frother going on – but it ticks all the boxes you could ever ask for from a filter machine, and more.
+The KitchenAid Drip Coffee Maker is, without a doubt, the best filter coffee machine I have trialed so far.
+It doesn’t do anything wildly fancy – there’s no grinder, tamper, or milk frother going on – but it ticks all the boxes you could ever ask for from a filter machine and more.

-The Smeg Drip Coffee Machine comes a close second, but the KitchenAid pips it on features and the coffee tasted a little richer and more intense.
+The Smeg Drip Coffee Machine comes a close second, but the KitchenAid pips it on features, and the coffee tastes a little richer and more intense.
 I used the same blend of coffee grounds in both for fair comparison, by the way.

 How I tested the KitchenAid KCM1208 Drip Coffee Maker